Master’s Program Concentrations

 Yale School of Nursing offers students the opportunity to specialize in a particular concentration area that further develops a clinical or a conceptual interest.

-Four such concentrations are offered at YSN: Diabetes Care, Oncology, Gender and Sexuality Health Justice, and Research.
-Upon completion of the concentration, students may be eligible for the certification exam in the area of the concentration.
+Concentrations are offered at YSN: Diabetes Care, Oncology, Gender and Sexuality Health Justice, Research, Global Health, and Integrated Health.
+Upon completion of a concentration, students may be eligible for the certification exam in the area of the concentration.

 Concentration Fee